Cheddar Pigs In A Blanket

 Make sure to use sandwich-sized or burger-sized cheese slices that are about 4×4-inches which frequently come in a 10-slice resealable package or similar.

-Tips For The Best Cheddar Pigs In a Blanket
+Tips for the Best Pigs in a Blanket

-The parchment paper not only helps with cleanup but it helps prevent the pigs in a blanket from sticking as well as in my opinion helps the bread bake up with a better texture, although you could try it I suppose skipping the parchment and see how you like the texture of the bread.
+The parchment paper not only helps with cleanup, but it also helps prevent the pigs in a blanket from sticking as well as in my opinion helps the bread bake up with a better texture.
+You could try skipping the parchment paper and see how you like the texture of the bread.

 I like the additional of flaked sea salt for both flavor, texture contrast, and the appearance, although it’s optional.